Naereen/web-sphinx/index.en.rst

    I also like using new technologies, and enjoy design small games, or tiny pieces of software or web content (for instance `some nice javascript hacks <http://lbesson.bitbucket.org/README.html>`_), geeky tutorials (e.g. about `ga-beacon <beacon.fr.html>`_, `GNU/Nano <NanoSyntax.html>`_, `Wolfram|Alpha <wolfram.html>`_, `Sublime Text 3 <sublimetext.en.html>`_ or `git <tutogit.en.html>`_), or Linux command line tools (`see this page for example <https://bitbucket.org/lbesson/bin>`_).

-   ..
-And apparently I cook pretty well, according to some, even if I miss cooking since I live in India...

    **A few words about this site**: